facebook/react/docs/contributing/implementation-notes.md

 ReactDOM.render(<App />, rootEl);
 ```

 However, our implementation above only knows how to mount the initial tree.
-It can't perform updates on it because it doesn't store all the necessary information, such as all the `publicInstance`s, or which DOM `node`s correspond to which components.
+It can't perform updates on it because it doesn't store all the necessary information, such as all the `publicInstance`s, or which DOM `nodes` correspond to which components.

 The stack reconciler codebase solves this by making the `mount()` function a method and putting it on a class.
 There are drawbacks to this approach, and we are going in the opposite direction in the [ongoing rewrite of the reconciler](/react/contributing/codebase-overview.html#fiber-reconciler).
 Nevertheless this is how it works now.